 - Minimal impact solutions to problems encountered

-- Other environmental factors such as energy-efficient designs, minimization of light
+- Other environmental factors such as energy-efficient designs, minimization of artificial lighting.

-- Pollution, use of pervious pavement and earth-friendly materials like recycled materials or certified lumber.
+- Minimizing potential pollution, use of pervious pavement and earth-friendly products such as recycled materials and certified lumber.

 - I have read, understand, apply and endorse the “Glen Lake/Crystal River Landowner’s Handbook”